 To demonstrate how the results of an allele-specific and non-allele-specific comutation analysis differ, we conducted the same statistical tests for comutation interactions currently used in the study, but now treating all KRAS mutations as a single group.
 The identified interactions were compared to those from the allele-specific analysis and are now present in Supplementary Fig. 5.

 In COAD, LUAD, and PAAD the sets of genes found to have increased or reduced comutation interactions were substantially different between the two analyses (Supplementary Fig. 5a, c, and g).
 In MM, the results are quite similar (Supplementary Fig. 5e), though there were only a few interactions identified in total and there is still the factor of possible polyclonality of these tumors (as discussed in the manuscript).
+We pasted the COAD example (Supp Fig 5a,b here for illustration:

 For COAD and LUAD, the interactions found from the two different analyses (allele-specific and non-allele-specific) had both considerable overlap and distinction.
 For example, the non-allele-specific KRAS comutation analysis in COAD identified 105 reduced comutation interactions, only 35 of which were also identified in the allele-specific analysis (Supplementary Fig. 5a).
 On the other hand, 28 novel reduced comutation interactions were only identified when the KRAS alleles were considered individually.
 The fact that 70 genes were identified only by the non-allele-specific analysis indicates that there may be some genes that comutate with several, but not all, KRAS alleles, and the allele-specific analysis was under-powered to identify them.
 Overall, the results of comparing the allele-specific and non-allele-specific analyses demonstrate that they address similar, yet distinct, biological relationships.